 Strength and Conditioning: It’s Not Just For Athletes

-For the performance specialists at the Summit Orthopedics Bielenberg Sports Center, the focus is on helping you reach the health goals that enable you to live the life of your dreams.
+For the performance specialists at the Summit Orthopedics HealthEast Sports Center, the focus is on helping you reach the health goals that enable you to live the life of your dreams.

-At Bielenberg, performance specialists like Heidi Corbett, MS, CSCS and Jeff Cassellius work with clients as young as nine years of age.
+At HealthEast Sports Center, performance specialist Jeff Cassellius works with clients as young as nine years of age.
 “By the time a child is nine years old, evidence shows that it’s safe to work on strength and begin weight training,” says Jeff.
 “And there is no upper age limit; everyone nine years old and older can benefit from the tailored services we offer.”

 - Speed.
 Performance specialists work with competitive runners who want to improve their running mechanics, grandparents who want to keep up with tiny tots, and everyone in between.